samichau/mplusmuseum-stories/README.md

 ## Using the Tools

-Serve the app in development mode at localhost:8080.
+Serve the app in development mode.
 ``` bash
 npm run dev
 ```